Ado-go/wuurdle/README.md

 # API

-Words are provided using https://random-word-api.herokuapp.com API
+Words are provided using the https://random-word-api.herokuapp.com API